wessenstam/gts2021-prep/phase5/phase5.rst

    .. figure:: images/4.png

 #.
-Take closer look at the curl command and especially at the JSON data being send (left hand side of the screen)
+Take a closer look at the curl command and especially at the JSON data being send (left hand side of the screen)
 #.
 The JSON data being send to the Era server is full of variable values

    - Era instance IP